Colin Cowdrey

-Michael Colin Cowdrey, Baron Cowdrey of Tonbridge, (24 December 1932 – 4 December 2000) was an English cricketer who played for Kent County Cricket Club from 1950 to 1976, and in 114 Test matches for England from 1954 to 1975.
+Michael Colin Cowdrey, Baron Cowdrey of Tonbridge (24 December 1932 – 4 December 2000) was an English cricketer who played for Kent County Cricket Club from 1950 to 1976, and in 114 Test matches for England from 1954 to 1975.
 He was born in Ootacamund, Madras Presidency, British India and died in Littlehampton, West Sussex.

 Cowdrey was a right-handed batsman who played in 692 first-class matches.
 He scored 42,719 career runs at an average of 42.89 runs per completed innings with a highest score of 307 as one of 107 centuries.
 He was an occasional right-arm leg spin bowler, taking 65 first-class wickets with a best innings return of 4/22.
 An outstanding slip fielder, he held 638 career catches.
-Cowdrey was the first player to make 100 appearances in Test cricket and also the first batsman to score a Test century, both home and away, against six other countries.
+Cowdrey was the first player to make 100 appearances in Test cricket and also the first batsman to score a Test century, both home and away, against six other teams.